ESPPRIT Activities

 Activities:

-• Keynotes, moderated panel and world café
+• Keynotes, moderated panel and lightning rounds of current research

 • Catered lunch and event dinner and local field trip with networking